Via Dolorosa, the path covered with tears

 The Altar of the Crucifixion

 During our visit, the place was very crowded with pilgrims from many nations.
 In fact, we spent almost one hour going from the stairs to the Altar of the Crucifixion.
-Some people were praying quietly, someone was crying, and some of them were reading the Bible.
-It is a strange feeling to stand in such a holy place, surrounded by people pushing one other to get to the place of Jesus’ crucifixion as soon as possible.
+Some people were praying quietly, some were crying, and some of them were reading the Bible.
+It is a strange feeling to stand in such a holy place, surrounded by people pushing one another to get to the place of Jesus’ crucifixion as soon as possible.

 The Altar of the Crucifixion, with the rock of Calvary, encased in protective glass